leanghoun/leanghoun.github.io/docs/collections/blasters/gryphon.md

 - Bore-axis is almost as close as possible to top rail of blaster, which is theoretically more intuitive to aim with.
 - Will fit on build volume as small as 120 mm3.

 In my opinion, the Gryphon platform is solid, easy to print, relatively easy to assemble, and offers a lot of modding and upgrade potential.
-The Gryphle0n is my slightly modified version where superfluous decorations have been removed and utilizes heatset inserts anywhere screws used to go directly into plastic.
+The Gryphle0n is my slightly modified version where superfluous decorations have been removed, some parts tweaked for better printability, and utilizes heatset inserts anywhere screws go directly into plastic.

 ![Gryphle0n & Gryphon](../../../../assets/images/gryphle0n-00-both.jpg)
 *Gryphle0n & Gryphon*